-First of all, we have become conscious of the fact that the idea of the selfevidence \langle Selbstverständlichkeit \rangle of mathematics is not justified unless we consider as self-evident \langle selbstverständlich \rangle simply what has become familiar to us through use and practice.
-Even ideas \langle Vorstellungen \rangle that are not really trivial can become familiar to us in this sense, and in their use we can acquire practical certainty.
-The very idea of an absolute certainty is presumably illusory for human reason in any case.
+First of all, we have become conscious of the fact that the idea of the triviality (Selbstverstaendlichkeit) of mathematics is not justified unless we consider as trivial (selbstverstaendlich) simply what has become familiar to us through use and practice.
+Even ideas that are not really trivial can become familiar to us in this sense, and in their use we can acquire practical certainty.
+The very idea of an absolute certainty for human reason is presumably illusory in any case.

-Going beyond the trivial is involved especially in all [VIII] those idealizations which are characteristic for the mathematical concept formation.
+Going beyond the trivial is involved especially in all those idealizations which are characteristic for the formation of mathematical concepts.

 It has become clear that even the general concept of natural number and the related notion of the number series are based on an idealization.
-It became clear that already the general notion of natural number and the connected notion of the sequence of numbers is based on an idealization.

 Already here, we also meet with an opposition that calls for a restriction of methods of proof.
-For instance, the restricted methodology of Brouwer's "intuitionism" as well as that of the "finitist" standpoint-as Hilbert called it-avoid the inference according to which a numerical predicate either applies to all numbers or else there exists at least one number to which it does not apply.
+The restricted methods of Brouwer's "intuitionism" as well as those of the "finitist" standpoint-as Hilbert called it-avoid the inference according to which either a numerical predicate applies to all numbers or else there exists at least one number to which it does not apply.
 This kind of application of the "tertium non datur" is avoided here, all the more, for predicates of sets and of functions.
-However, even if only such a restricted methodology is accepted, the recursive generation of functions leads beyond what is concretely, computationally feasible.
+However, even when only such restricted methods are accepted, in generating functions recursively one goes beyond what is concretely, computationally feasible.
 Avoidance of the above-mentioned application of the "tertium non datur" has, incidentally, no essential impact on elementary number theory.
 For analysis, however, it amounts to a considerable restriction.

-As far as classical analysis is concerned, it was initially believed its foundations according to the methods of Dedekind and Cantor provided a complete arithmetization.
+It was initially believed that the methods of Dedekind and Cantor provided an entirely arithmetical foundation for classical analysis.
 However, viewed from the standpoint of the requirement of a strict arithmetization, classical analysis was soon criticized.
-And this critique grew under the influence of the demands of finitist and intuitionistic methodology.
+And this critique grew under the influence of the demands of finitist and intuitionistic methods.
 Various programs for a more strictly arithmetical treatment of analysis have since been developed within research in the foundations of mathematics.

 It would be unjust not to recognize that these various kinds of a more strongly arithmetized analysis are of definite mathematical interest.
 Yet, it should also be admitted that it is a prejudice to believe that it is absolutely necessary to arithmetize analysis completely.
-In analysis, geometrical ideas are made conceptually precise.
-The methods of Dedekind and Cantor, referred to above, succeed in connecting analysis to number theory, but not without the addition of set-theoretical concepts.
+In analysis, after all, geometrical ideas are made conceptually precise.
+The methods of Dedekind and Cantor, referred to above, succeed in basing analysis on number theory, but not without the addition of set-theoretical concepts.
 If one understands clearly that these concepts are not completely arithmetical, then the procedure involves nothing objectionable.

 To be sure, the methods of classical analysis contain strong idealizations.
 But these do not detract from practical certainty.
-[IX] Indeed, a kind of intuitability is gained here that confers great certainty on our considerations.- Problems have also arisen in connection with the discovery of the formalizability of mathematical proofs by means of symbolic logic.
-This formalization can certainly be viewed as a sharpening of the axiomatic method [Verfahren].
+On the contrary, a kind of intuitability is gained here that confers great certainty on our reflections.

+Problems have also arisen in connection with the discovery of the formalizability of mathematical proofs by means of symbolic logic.
+This formalization can be viewed as a sharpening of the axiomatic method.
 Indeed, formal systems have been successfully set up for number theory, analysis, and set theory.
-These formal systems consist of a symbolism and rules of deduction, and are set up in such a way that, within the framework of such a system, the known proofs of the respective theory can be formally represented.
+These formalizations consist of a symbolism (a formal language, ed.) and rules of deduction, and are organized in such a way that they permit the formal representation of the known proofs of the respective theories.

-Formal-deductive systems can also be set up independently of already existing theories, and then we have the reverse situation, namely that we can try to find contentual [inhaltlich] interpretations (models) for them.
+Formal-deductive systems can also be set up independently of already existing theories, and then we have the reverse situation, namely that we can try to find meaningful interpretations (models) for them.
 That is a topic for "semantics" which is generally concerned with the relations between theories and formal systems.